Measles

 What is it?

-Measles is caused by the measles virus (morbillivirus) and is one of the most contagious infectious diseases known.
-A single infected person can infect up to 18 others in an unvaccinated population.
-NYS has experienced outbreaks in communities with low vaccination rates.
+Measles is caused by the measles virus (morbillivirus) and is one of the most contagious infectious diseases known — one infected person can infect 12–18 others in an unvaccinated population.
+NYS had 15 cases in 2024, with outbreaks linked to communities with low vaccination rates.
+Before the vaccine era, virtually every child got measles; today, any case signals inadequate vaccination coverage.

 How it spreads

-Airborne and spreads through respiratory droplets when an infected person coughs or sneezes.
-The virus can remain in the air for up to two hours after an infected person has left the room.
-Contagious 4 days before and 4 days after the rash appears.
+Airborne transmission — the virus spreads through respiratory droplets and can remain in the air for up to 2 hours after an infected person has left a room.
+A person is contagious from 4 days before the rash appears through 4 days after it appears.

 Symptoms